gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Purplesday dinner with Erileine's family.  "*La*, because my belly and I spend enough time sitting," he explained when Erileine's mother Saedanne asked why.
-"And because reading a book is like eating it---if you would truly understand what it said, you need time to digest."
+"And because reading a book is like eating it—if you would truly understand what it said, you need time to digest."

 The lantern by Razi's elbow shone dull orange, its captured daylight almost exhausted.
 Behind him, an inexpert watercolor of the Pilot ruins on the peak of Avaunt hung next to a much more competent ink rendering of Forecastle seen in three-quarters view.
-The rest of the walls were shelves packed to bursting with---with everything, Erileine had come to realize.
+The rest of the walls were shelves packed to bursting with—with everything, Erileine had come to realize.

 "Clear day, bookster," Erileine said, replacing the spent piece of